influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/query.md

 ---
 title: influxctl query
 description: >
-  The `influxctl query` command command queries data from InfluxDB Clustered using SQL and prints results as a table or JSON.
+  The `influxctl query` command queries data from InfluxDB Clustered using SQL and prints results as a table or JSON.
 menu:
   influxdb_clustered: